 Ed.
-Note: In July of this year, the owners of CK's Coffee Shops, a venerable and much-beloved local chain of all-night diners, announced that they were closing seven locations.
+Note: In July of this year, the owners of CK’s Coffee Shops, a venerable and much-beloved local chain of all-night diners, announced that they were closing seven locations.
 Only three locations – the ones retained by the original owners – remain open.
-Last weekend, a few friends and I holed up at the Midtown location, documenting what 24 hours in the life of the coffee shop – the people we met, the sounds we heard, and the meals that we ate.
+In 2012, Kerry and a few friends holed up at the Midtown location, documenting what 24 hours in the life of the coffee shop – the people we met, the sounds we heard, and the meals that we ate.
 This is what we found.

 Our adventure began at 9 a.m. on Friday, September 28.

 CK’s Meal No. 1, 9:30 a.m.: slice of apple pie, glass of iced tea.

 Since I was planning to spend the whole day at CK’s, I thought I’d start off light.
 The apple pie didn’t exactly taste homemade and it looked a mess on the plate, but it was surprisingly good.